-Translating this commitment into action, the OA2020 Equity Working Group is currently formulating an invitation to action and promoting discussions among institutions and organizations worldwide to facilitate the development of practical and context-specific mechanisms to address global equity in scholarly journal publishing.
+Translating this commitment into action, the OA2020 Equity Working Group has formulated an invitation to action to promote discussions among institutions and organizations worldwide to facilitate the development of practical and context-specific mechanisms to address global equity in scholarly journal publishing.

 Read the project brief of the OA2020 Equity Working Group

 Invitation to action: collaborating toward equitable solutions for scholarly publishing